Strange Life of Lee Harvey Oswald: Childhood Years

-After his arrest, Oswald told his brother that he had done the job himself.
-Two days after his arrest, Oswald himself was assassinated on national television.
-Afterwards, the Kennedy assassination brought about many conspiracy theories with Oswald considered a "patsy" and with others involved.
+Shortly after his arrest, Oswald told his brother that he had done the job himself.
+Two days later, Oswald himself was assassinated on national television.
+Afterward many people felt that the Kennedy assassination was a result of a conspiracy with Oswald considered a "patsy" and with others involved.

 Questions you may have include: